privacyguides/privacyguides.org/docs/cloud.en.md

     **Cryptee** is a web-based and end-to-end encrypted data storage service.
 It primarily focuses on photo and video storage as well document editing.
 Cryptee is a PWA, which means that it works seamlessly across all modern devices without requiring native apps for each respective platform.

     Cryptee offers 100MB of storage for free, with paid options if you need more.
-Sign-up doesn't require an e-mail.
+Sign-up doesn't require an e-mail or other personally identifiable information.

     [:octicons-home-16: Homepage](https://crypt.ee){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://crypt.ee/privacy){ .card-link title="Privacy Policy" }